dani-jimlar/djl_mini_project_11/README.md

 # Mini Project 11.
 PySpark Data Processing

 For this project I used Azure Databricks to load and analyse data from one of Databricks preloaded datasets: Songs.
-I created the Ingest, Prepare and Analyze notebookes to organize and set the workflow.
+I created the Ingest, Prepare and Analyze notebooks to organize and set the workflow.
 The magic* feature was used within the notebooks to not change the preset language.

 ### Workspace
 <img width="959" alt="Screenshot 2023-11-10 at 4 50 55 PM" src="https://github.com/dani-jimlar/djl_mini_project_11/assets/143829673/6cce5bde-fba4-4ec4-a083-103bf69880f8">